 After the buttock lift is over, a sterile dressing is applied to the wounds and the patient is placed in a compression garment.
 A compression garment is simply an elastic girdle that tightly holds the skin in to reduce swelling and aid in the natural tightening of the skin.

-After your procedure, it is expected for there to be some bruising, swelling, and pain.
-A loss of sensation in the areas treated is also normal; however, thereafter, your nerves will begin to restore feeling and sensation shortly.
+After your procedure, some bruising, swelling, and pain is expected.
+A loss of sensation in the areas treated is also normal; however, your nerves will begin to restore feeling and sensation shortly.
 Swelling may last over a period of several months.
 Although pain medication is prescribed to control any discomfort, be sure to contact us immediately if you begin to have severe pain.

 After the procedure of buttocks lift every patient has a different experience with the period of recovery, but already the day after the procedure you should normally get up and walk without problems, and after 2-3 days the drain will be removed from the wound.
 To remove direct pressure on the bottom, you should sleep on your chest or on the side, and when sitting switch your weight to the thigh.
 You can take a shower on second or third day after the procedure, and you should wait at least a week after the procedure.
 A project affected area will be very sensitive so that strenuous physical activity should be avoided for 4-6 weeks.
 You will need to wear compressive corset for a month through 24h and another month at night.
 It will help you to recover properly in treated areas in accordance with the new form of the buttocks.